5T33Z0/OC-Little-Translated/Content/18_Troubleshooting/Config_Tweaks_AI.md

 Applying this approach to one system allowed me to safely disable several quirks – such as `ProvideCustomSlide`, `EnableSafeModeSlide`, `RebuildAppleMemoryMap`, and `DevirtualiseMmio` (long with MMIO Whitelist entries), without affecting stability.
 On another system, the LLM identified that the CPU and amount of cores was not detected correctly.
 After enabling `ProvideCrrentCPpuInfo` this issue was resolved.

-Here's a real-life example of discussing the bootlog with ChatGPT: https://chatgpt.com/share/697c8d54-1138-8012-a15c-f5af08bcef2c
+Here's a real-life example of [discussing the OC debug bootlog with ChatGPT](https://chatgpt.com/share/697c8d54-1138-8012-a15c-f5af08bcef2c).

 ## Scope & Assumptions